lacker/lacker.github.io/_posts/2023-04-03-on-the-impossibility-of-ai-alignment.markdown

 So.
 It is theoretically possible to have a function, 1000 lines of Python code, and prove that no matter what, it will not print out the word "paperclip".
-I think it should much easier than proving something is "aligned" in a fuzzy way.
+I think it should be much easier than proving something is "aligned" in a fuzzy way.
 But right now, this is more or less beyond our abilities.
 The idea of [provably secure systems](https://securityboulevard.com/2019/03/provably-secure-operating-systems/)